Kaique-Freitas/connect-vpn/README.md

 # VPN Connection

-## Service created to auto connect in VPN app called NetExtender
+## Service created to auto connect in VPN app called NetExtender, software from @SonicWall

 ### To start service is necessary to create .env file